ftcn86/Dynamic-wallet-view/docs/prd.md

 # Product Requirements Document: Dynamic Pi Wallet View v2.3
-## Advanced Prototype Specification
+## Application Specification

 **Version:** 2.3
 **Date:** (Current Date)
-**Objective:** To create a comprehensive, user-friendly, and engaging **advanced prototype** of a third-party dashboard application for Pi Network users, named "Dynamic Pi Wallet View."
+**Objective:** To create a comprehensive, user-friendly, and engaging dashboard application for Pi Network users, named "Dynamic Pi Wallet View."
 This application will provide detailed insights into their Pi holdings, mining activity, team performance, and node operations, while fostering motivation through gamification.
 It will be built with a modern, responsive UI, prioritizing clarity, performance, and internationalization. **This version introduces a hybrid data fetching strategy to support both mock data for UI development and a clear path for real Pi SDK integration for sandbox testing.**

 ---

-## 1. Core User & Value Proposition (Prototype Context)
+## 1. Core User & Value Proposition

-*   **Target User (for Prototype):** A representative Pi Network Pioneer (miner, team builder, node operator) whose data is mocked.
+*   **Target User:** A representative Pi Network Pioneer (miner, team builder, node operator).
-*   **User Need (Prototyped):** To visualize and interact with a single, well-designed interface displaying consolidated Pi-related metrics, tracking mock progress, managing mock team insights, and analyzing mock node performance.
+*   **User Need:** To visualize and interact with a single, well-designed interface displaying consolidated Pi-related metrics, tracking progress, managing team insights, and analyzing node performance.
-*   **Value Proposition (Prototyped):** Dynamic Pi Wallet View will demonstrate a dynamic, insightful, and beautifully designed alternative/enhancement to viewing Pi Network data, showcasing how users could be empowered with better information and engagement tools. *The prototype is a viewer and insights tool, not a functional wallet, and does not handle real private keys or initiate real transactions.*
+*   **Value Proposition:** Dynamic Pi Wallet View empowers users with better information and engagement tools through a dynamic, insightful, and beautifully designed alternative/enhancement to viewing Pi Network data. *This application is a viewer and insights tool, not a functional wallet, and does not handle real private keys or initiate real transactions.*

 ---

-## 2. Core Features & Functionality (Prototyped with Mock or Real Data)
+## 2. Core Features & Functionality

 ### 2.1.
 User Authentication & Onboarding (Mocked/Real)
 *   **2.1.1.
 Login:**